 Interior stylist and writer, Deanne Jolly is renowned for her tenacity and refreshingly honest, straight-shooting personality; which is quite the contrast to her soft, classic and contemporary interior design style.

-The record-setting couple appeared on back-to-back seasons of The Block – Glasshouse & Triple Threat, where they had everyone on the edge of their seats when they smashed the price benchmarks and bagged a windfall of almost $1 million, the highest in The Block’s 10 season history.
-Their luxurious South Yarra apartment, which set itself apart from its competitors with a bright, airy kitchen and large, tropical outdoor courtyard, sold for an astonishing $2.29 million.
+The record-setting couple appeared on back-to-back seasons of The Block – Glasshouse & Triple Threat, where they had audiences on the edge of their seats when they smashed the price benchmarks and bagged a windfall of almost $1 million dollars, the highest in The Block’s 10 season history.
+Their luxurious South Yarra apartment set itself apart from its competitors with a bright, airy kitchen and large, tropical outdoor courtyard, and sold for an astonishing $2.29 million at auction.

-Dea’s styling voice was earned long before going toe-to-toe with The Block’s judges on national television, having started out in fashion design where she founded her own fashion label, SOPHIE PENBERTHY showing at Melbourne Fashion Week twice, as well as Sydney Fashion Week.
+Dea earned her ‘styling stripes’ long before going toe-to-toe with The Block’s judges on national television.
+She initially started out in fashion design where she founded her own fashion label Sophie Penberthy, showing at Melbourne Fashion Week twice, as well as Sydney Fashion Week.

 Dea’s proven style creds and ability to engage an audience has seen her lend an expert hand to leading industry brands including Mirvac, Dulux, National Tiles, Linen & Moore, Porter Davis World Of Style, Parc Vue Bundoora, Homemaker Centre – The Valley, Coco Republic, Harvey Norman Domayne, Epping Plaza, Aveling Homes, Reece Plumbing, Adairs and Miele.
 In addition, Dea has also partnered with brands such as Cadbury, Sanitarium and True Local.

-By far her biggest passion in life is being mum to beautiful daughters Scarlett and Lily and spending time with her friends and family.
+By far her biggest passions in life are being wife to Darren, mum to beautiful daughters Scarlett and Lily and spending time with her friends and family.